impredicative/irc-rss-feed-bot/README.md

 The sample tokens are for illustration only and are invalid.
 To obtain tokens, refer to these [instructions](https://github.com/impredicative/bitlyshortener#usage).
 Providing multiple tokens, perhaps as many as ten free ones or a single commercial one, is required.
-Failing this, Bitly imposed rate limits for shortening URLs will lead to errors, and groups of posts will be skipped.
+Failing this, Bitly imposed rate limits for shortening URLs will lead to errors.
+If there are errors, the new posts in a feed will be reprocessed if they are still present in the  feed when it is read the next time as per its configured frequency.

 Feed-specific settings:
 * `freq` indicates how frequently to poll the feed in hours.
-It is 1 by default.
+Its default value is 1.
 Conservative polling is recommended.

-A `posts.sqlite` database file is written by the bot in the same directory as `config.yaml`.
+A `posts.db` database file is written by the bot in the same directory as `config.yaml`.
 It must be preserved.

 ### Deployment
 * Some but not all warning and error alerts are sent to `##{nick}-alerts`.